nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 set/10/10/2021 d/Remember to update User Guide` Edits the date and description of the 1st task to be `10/10/2021` and `Remember to update User Guide` respectively.
-*  `edit 2 n/Buy textbook t/ set/` Edits the title of the 2nd task to be `Buy textbook` and clears all existing tags and the date.
+*  `edit 2 n/Buy textbook t/ set/` Edits the title of the 2nd task to be `Buy textbook`.

 ### Postpone a task's date : `snooze` ----- Max